virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 - If you don't have resources to train the network (data or GPU-power).

-- If you don't have resources to sort out the hyperparameters / topology.
+- If you don't have resources to tweak out the hyperparameters (i.e. training multiple models with different configurations and choose the best one).

 See the discussion and the article: